nmillrr/aortica/PRD.md

 - [x] Returns `404` for unknown result IDs, `422` for invalid parameters
 - [x] Unit tests for each endpoint with stored synthetic results
 - [x] Typecheck passes

 ---

+### US-120: Report Generation and Download Page
+**Description:** As a clinician, I want a web page for generating and downloading clinical reports so that I can produce PDF, FHIR, HL7, and JSON-LD reports from the UI without using the API directly.

+**Acceptance Criteria:**
+- [ ] `ReportPage` React page at route `/reports/:result_id` accessible from results page and worklist
+- [ ] **Format selector:** radio buttons or tabs for: PDF Clinical Report, FHIR R4 Bundle, HL7 v2.x Message, JSON-LD, CSV (for batch)
+- [ ] **PDF preview:** inline preview of the PDF report using a PDF viewer component (e.g., `react-pdf`), with download button
+- [ ] **FHIR/HL7/JSON-LD preview:** syntax-highlighted JSON/text view of the report content with copy-to-clipboard button
+- [ ] **Download button:** triggers file download with appropriate filename and MIME type for each format
+- [ ] **Batch report generation:** from the result browser (US-105) or batch dashboard (US-047), select multiple results and generate a combined CSV analytics export or individual PDF reports as a ZIP archive
+- [ ] **Report history:** list of previously generated reports for a given result, with timestamp and download link
+- [ ] `GET /api/v1/reports/:result_id` API endpoint listing available/generated reports for a result
+- [ ] Loading state with progress indicator for PDF generation (which may take 2–5 seconds)
+- [ ] Error handling: clear message if report generation fails (e.g., missing XAI data, incomplete result)
+- [ ] Verify changes work in browser
+- [ ] Typecheck passes

+---